-Bank has specific rating models capable of rating large corporates, traders, SME, Non-Banking Finance Companies (NBFCs), real estate and service sector clients.
+Bank has specific rating models capable of rating large corporates, traders, SME, NonBanking Finance Companies (NBFCs), real estate and service sector clients.
 Retail advances, small value loans and retail agriculture loans are rated using applicable score cards.
-Statistical application and behavioral scorecards have been developed for all major retail portfolios.
+Transactional / behavioral scorecards have been developed for all major retail portfolios and is used for monitoring the performance of the borrower post onboarding.
 All rating models are subjected to annual validation by objectively assessing the discriminatory power, calibration accuracy and stability of ratings.
-Bank is conducting migration and default rate analysis for all loans of ₹50 lakhs and above.

 Rating process and rating output are used by the Bank in sanction and pricing of its exposures.
-Bank also conducts annual review of credit rating of its exposures and the findings are used in annual migration study and portfolio evaluation.
+Bank also conducts annual review of credit rating of its exposures and the findings are used in annual rating migration study and portfolio evaluation for exposures of above ₹2 Cr.